salilab/saliweb/doc/frontend.rst

 ==============

 The first step is to create a Perl module that initializes the subclass by implementing a custom 'new' method.
-For a web service 'foo' this should be done in the Perl module foo.pm.
+For a web service 'ModFoo' this should be done in the Perl module ``modfoo.pm``.
 This is fairly standard boilerplate:

 .. literalinclude:: ../examples/frontend-new.pm
    :language: perl

-The 'new' method sets the name of the service ('Foo Service' in this case) and the name of the configuration file (@CONFIGFILE@ is filled in automatically by the build system).
+The 'new' method sets the name of the service ('ModFoo' in this case) and the name of the configuration file (@CONFIGFILE@ is filled in automatically by the build system).